 I’m not a Witcher super fan.
 I’ve not read the books or watched the (terrible) television show.
 I did play the first two games in the series with varying degrees of success.
 The first Witcher is a strongly flawed game that I made little traction in but all accounts indicate that it’s a good experience if you can stick with it.
-The Witcher 2 was an affair I really enjoyed.
-It’s a world apart from it’s prequel and a solid game all around that really got me interested in the world, but I only played through once.
+The Witcher 2 was an affair I enjoyed.
+It’s a world apart from its prequel and a solid game all around that got me interested in the world, but I only played through it once.

 The Witcher 3: The Wild Hunt is not those games, it’s something more.
 Better?
 Certainly beyond a doubt this game trumps its predecessors.
 More importantly is that currently, it trumps the competition as well.

 You have two swords in the Witcher, one for humans and one for the various monstrous bugaboos you hunt for dosh and loot.
 Combat, depending on your difficulty, is going to require you to play to a style depending on the encounter.
 If you try to run into a group of enemies swinging early in the game they will cut you down quick, Dark Souls style.
 It might make more sense to toss a bomb in and pick off an enemy using one of the magic spells in your kit to give yourself an advantage.
 If you know ahead of time that, say, you will be fighting a giant and want to give yourself an edge, you can brew oils and potions to give yourself the boost you need to seal the deal, that’s what combat is about in The Witcher, determining how to approach a situation right.
 A savvy player will be able to challenge content well above their level with the right tricks.
-In truth it might make more sense to play The Witcher 3 on the harder difficulties because leveling certain abilities up the right way will transform Geralt into an unstoppable power house.
+In truth, it might make more sense to play The Witcher 3 on the harder difficulties because leveling certain abilities up the right way will transform Geralt into an unstoppable powerhouse.
 Much like in the Witcher 2, proper use of Quen can make you invincible to an extent, you might find yourself gimping yourself for a challenge.

 Or maybe you’ll mow through enemies with a gleam in your eye, to each their own.

 Graphics and music knock it out of the park, there’s not much to say if you haven’t seen it yourself.
 Sailing around a cape in Skellige while Nordic music plays is downright enchanting.
-There is weather as a natural occurrence in the game and the first time you see the trees swaying violently in the wind while you track down pray in the dark between lightning strikes, I promise you, it will take your breath away.
+There is weather as a natural occurrence in the game and the first time you see the trees swaying violently in the wind while you track down to pray in the dark between lightning strikes, I promise you, it will take your breath away.